-Introduces ophthalmology, including history, roles and responsibilities of ophthalmic technicians and other allied health personnel in ophthalmology, industry standards and professional organizations.
-Discusses ethics of patient care, confidentiality, privacy, scope of practice and employment opportunities.
+Introduces ophthalmology, the history of ophthalmology, and key ophthalmic professions.
+Explores the roles and responsibilities of ophthalmic technicians and other allied health personnel in ophthalmology, industry standards and professional organizations.
+Covers ethics of patient care, confidentiality, privacy, scope of practice and employment opportunities.
 Covers office efficiency, professionalism and risk management.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Includes HIPAA training and confidentiality for healthcare workers.
+Prerequisites: MP 111, WR 121Z, and (MTH 58 or MTH 65).

-Develops proficiency in the use and care of ophthalmic equipment, basic screening techniques, obtaining pertinent patient ocular/medical history, diagnostic and examination procedures, medication (pharmacology and administration) and handling of patients in an ophthalmic practice.
-Prerequisites: OMT 121, (HE 113 or MP 113).
+Develops entry-level skills in the use and care of ophthalmic equipment, basic screening techniques, obtaining pertinent patient ocular/medical history, diagnostic and examination procedures, medication (pharmacology and administration) and handling of patients in an ophthalmic practice.
+Prerequisites: MP 113.
+Corequisite: OMT 231.

 OMT 145.
 Clinical Optics 1.
 2 Credits.

 Presents basic optical principles and the human eye from both theoretical and practical standpoints.
 Explores prisms, basic dispensing, techniques for measuring types of lenses, use of the lens clock, use and maintenance of ophthalmic instruments and equipment.
 Audit available.

 Introduces principles of retinoscopy, basic lensometry, and prisms as they relate to ocular motility.
 Continuation of OMT 145 Clinical Optics 1.
 Prerequisite: OMT 145.
 Audit available.